apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DDL-Data-Definition-Language.md

 IoTDB > set storage group to root.sgcc
 ```

-We can thus create two storage groups using the above two SQL statements.
+Based on the about two SQL statements, we can creat two storage groups.

-It is worth noting that when the path itself or the parent/child layer of the path is already set as a storage group, the path is then not allowed to be set as a storage group.
+It should be note that, neither parent/child path of a storage group or itself can set a storage group anymore.
 For example, it is not feasible to set `root.ln.wf01` as a storage group when two storage groups `root.ln` and `root.sgcc` exist.
 The system gives the corresponding error prompt as shown below:

 ```
 IoTDB> set storage group to root.ln.wf01